andreajparker/README-template.md/README.md

 Add run commands and examples you think users will find useful.
 Provide an options reference for bonus points!

+---

+The stuff below isn't applicable to our use case, but is useful for open-source projects that are publicly available on the internet.

 ## Contributing to <project_name>
 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->
 To contribute to <project_name>, follow these steps: